The Yards: Plot

 With Rifkin in a coma at a hospital, the crew orders Leo to murder him to prevent him from identifying Leo when he awakens, but Leo is unable to do it.
 Upon awakening, Rifkin identifies Leo as his attacker, triggering a broad manhunt.
 The police, assuming Leo also killed Gorwitz, raid Val's apartment, causing her to suffer from a near-fatal heart attack.
 Despite being instructed by Willie to keep a low profile, Leo emerges from hiding to visit a sick Val.
 While he is tending to her, Erica discovers Willie was with Leo at the yards and realizes he was the one who murdered Gorwitz, consequently ending her romantic relationship with him.
 Frank disowns Willie, who tries unsuccessfully to accept a deal offered to him earlier by Gallardo for protection.

 Erica implores Frank to help, but instead Leo realizes that Frank is prepared to kill him.
 With no other options available, Leo desperately turns to Gallardo for protection.
 Accompanied by Gallardo's lawyers, Leo turns himself in at a public hearing into the rail yard incident and contract corruption.
 Realizing that Rifkin's testimony against Leo is in no one's interest, Frank and Gallardo negotiate a new split of the contracts with Queens Borough President Arthur Mydanick in a backroom deal.
 Willie visits Erica, wanting to reconcile with her, and disturbingly reveals to her that according to Frank, she and Leo had been in a romantic relationship when they were younger, and once were caught having sexual intercourse.
 Fearing his temper and jealousy, Erica triggers the silent house alarm.
-Willie frantically attempts to embrace her to avoid being exposed as unsuitable, but as she pulls away from him, he unintentionally throws Erica off the second floor landing to her death.
+Willie frantically attempts to embrace her to avoid being exposed as unsuitable, but as she pulls away from him, he unintentionally throws her off the second floor landing to her death.
 Outside the house, he surrenders to the police, who have immediately responded to the alarm.

 Police arrive at the hearing to inform Erica's mother Kitty and Frank of Erica's death.
 After Erica's funeral, Frank pulls Leo aside to promise help in the future, if he abstains from testifying at a hearing by the Attorney General, but Leo disgustedly rejects his offer.
 He ultimately testifies against Frank, Arthur, Willie, and the others involved in the political corruption surrounding The Yards, before departing from Queens on the elevated train.

 Cast

-In addition, actual New York City-based news anchors Roma Torre, Lewis Dodley (as Louis Dodley) and Ernie Anastos play news anchors seen reporting on incidents in the film.
+In addition, actual New York City-based news anchors Roma Torre, Lewis Dodley (as Louis Dodley), and Ernie Anastos play news anchors seen reporting on incidents in the film.